 Georg loves music and since 1991 he plays keyboards in the band “Spargel”.

 Gregor performed his MD thesis at the Christian Doppler Laboratory for Molecular Cancer Chemoprevention in Vienna.
 In 2006 he joined the VIETAC Lab where he completed his PhD within the program for organ failure, replacement and transplantation.
 He spent 2-years as a post-doctoral fellow at the MRC Centre for Transplantation in London.
 Gregor works as an associate professor and consultant in internal medicine and nephrology at the Division of Nephrology and Dialysis at the Medical University of Vienna.
 Together with Georg he coordinates the Austrian kidney paired donation program.
 At the moment he attends a master program in clinical trial design at the London School of Hygiene and Tropical Medicine in London, UK.
 Since 2019, Gregor coordinates the post-doctoral program POET.

 In his free time, Gregor is interested in arts and active in politics.
 He loves spending time with his family and doing sports, especially skiing and biking.

-Konstantin is a VIETAC member since 2016 and currently PhD student within the program for organ failure-, replacement and transplantation (POeT).
-His thesis focuses on immunologic monitoring after kidney transplantation.
+Konstantin is a VIETAC member since 2016.
+He mainly focuses on immunologic monitoring after kidney transplantation.
 Additionally, he is involved in the evaluation of novel treatment options for high immunologic risk patients with antibody-mediated rejection.

 Besides his interests in transplant immunology, he is a passionate skier, loves literature, dancing, food and drinks.